 Among the most common set top boxes available have been the $99 Apple TV, $99 Roku 3, the $35 Google Chromecast (Chromecast review found here), and more recently the newly introduced Amazon Fire TV (You’ve probably seen the hilarious Gary Busey commercials).

 While most of the above mentioned options are probably pretty decent options, only the $35 Chromecast is truly so low cost as to be an impulse buy for most folks.

 A month or two ago I got an email from Amazon offering me the opportunity to pre-order their newest device, the Amazon Fire TV Stick.
-The cost to me as a member of Amazon Prime was only $19 (Typically it retails for $39, still a really cheap price).
+The cost to me as a member of Amazon Prime was only $19 (Typically it retails for a bit more, but still a really cheap price).
 It was so cheap that I decided to jump on board and pre-ordered the device.

 Here’s a review of the Amazon Fire TV Stick and how it can help you save.

 The Amazon Fire TV Stick is an HDMI dongle that you plug into the port on the back of your TV.
 When it’s plugged in it allows you to access a whole world of TV shows, movies, music, games and more from a variety of different services.
 It’s essentially a home entertainment center in a tiny little package.

 The Fire TV Stick is probably the most powerful of the latest generation of streaming sticks coming in with more 4 times the storage (8GB), and 2 times the memory (1GB) of the Chromecast.
 It will play video in up to 1080P HD, and it has a something called ASAP (Advanced Streaming and Prediction) that will learn what shows and movies you like and get them ready to watch – so you shouldn’t have to wait 10 seconds or more for the video to buffer like on some other devices.

 The device comes in a nice black box with blaze orange interior that includes the following items:

 - Fire TV Stick